Spinoff Stock Research

 - Delivered by email as a printable PDF file. (sample)

-We believe Spinoff & Reorg yields as many good ideas as a decent captive analyst — but at over 100 times lower cost.
-Most of our subscribers are hedge funds, private foundations and other investment managers; we augment their in-house analytical teams with a steady flow of unexpected ideas.
+We believe Spinoff & Reorg yields as many actionable ideas as a good captive analyst, but at over 100 times lower cost.
+Most Spinoff & Reorg readers are analysts or principals at hedge funds; we augment their in-house analytical teams with a steady flow of unexpected ideas.

 All the taste, half the calories